Trask House

 The Trask House Today

-Modern-day visitors enter the Trask House through a gracious new side entrance leading into a spacious reception area – both the result of extensive renovations made in 2004.
-The original rooms of the Trask House contain an impressive collection of period furniture, artifacts, and fine art, including examples of the furniture built in Manchesterduring the mid 19th century and memorabilia reflecting the town’s important maritime history and its later prominence as a summer colony.
+Modern-day visitors enter the Trask House through a gracious new side entrance leading into a spacious reception area – the result of extensive renovations made in 2004.
+The original rooms of the Trask House contain an impressive collection of period furniture, artifacts, and fine art, including examples of the furniture built in Manchester during the mid-19th century and memorabilia reflecting the town’s important maritime history and its later prominence as a summer colony.